 It’s one of the most basic tax forms a worker will ever have to fill out.
 The Employee Withholding Allowance Certificate, known as the W-4, tells the IRS how much money should be withheld from each employee’s paycheck.
 Every time payroll is processed, a piece of their earnings are sent to the government as tax.

-The data put down on an W-4 can, in a sense, really impact an employee’s finances for the year–though it won’t impact how much tax they end up paying come Tax Day.
-When filing taxes, that’s where the numbers get matched up and the IRS decides if one owes or gets back money.
+The data put down on a W-4 can, in a sense, really impact an employee’s finances for the year–though it won’t impact how much tax they end up paying come to Tax Day.
+When filing taxes, that’s where the numbers get matched up and the IRS decides if one owes or gets back the money.
 However, you still want to get this all right on the W-4, because you could, for example, end up owing far more than you thought you did.

 The W-4 Vs. The W-2

 Before we take a look at the W-4, let’s quickly differentiate it from another very popular workplace form: the W-2.
 Whereas an employee fills out a W-4, an employer fills out a W-2.
 Every year around tax season, an employer needs to submit to the IRS W-2’s for their qualifying workers specifying how much money they made and how much was withheld for taxes, Social Security, and the like.
 The employee will then have a copy of their W-2 sent to them by their employer, for use in preparing their own taxes.

 Let’s get back to the W-4.
 The employee will be first asked to put in their name, address, Social Security #, and marital status.
 That’s the easy part.
 Right?